Itiki

 Heads

-We have gone with all 3 electric salt water heads.
-We considered fresh-water heads because of our experience with nasty smells on race boats' heads, however we can confirm that there are no issues with smells when heads are being used regularly.
-I imagine freshwater heads would chew through alot of freshwater, particularly with guests on board.
-Maintenance of saltwater heads is important though and avoiding the build up of "scale" in the pipes (caused by a chemical reaction between wee and salt water) is critical if you don't like taking apart blocked toilets.
+Maintenance of saltwater heads is important to avoid the build up of "scale" in the pipes (caused by a chemical reaction between wee and salt water), particularly if you don't like taking apart completely blocked toilets, with full holding tanks.
 A monthly flush through with Hydrochloric or Muriatic acid will do the trick, and the smell will take you back to high school chemistry class.
-In addition we flush with freshwater if we are in a dirty marina (just using a bucket), and leave fresh water in the pipes and tanks if heads are out of use for a while.
+In addition we can flush with freshwater if we are in a dirty marina (just using a bucket), and leave fresh water in the pipes and tanks if heads are out of use for a while.
 Holding tanks are pretty small (45L per head), even though there is space for larger tanks.
 If you are doing alot of sailing in closed waterways you may need to consider larger tanks.

 Picture